mirkin/pi-word-clock/docs/new_pi_setup.md

 MY_DATE=`date` same
 echo "$HOME `date`" double quotes most chars treated literally except $ ` !
 $0 is name used to invoke script $1, $2 etc are the 1st and 2nd arguments
+$# how many arguments, $@ all arguments, $? exit status of last command 0 for OK anything else was an error
+read option NAME 1 NAME2 user input
+read -p "type first name and surname: " fn sn
+echo "hello $fn $sn"
+echo ${x:="not set"} prints x if it's set or not set if it isn't
+x="alexalexbob"
+echo {x#*alex} remove shortest match from start of variable x to *alex
+echo {x##*alex} remove longest match from start of variable x to *alex
+echo {x%*alex} remove shortest match from end of variable x to *alex
+echo {x%%*alex} remove longest match from end of variable x to *alex
+x=23
+let result=$x+5 maths
+Conditionals
+if [expression] ; then
+    do stuff here
+elif [another expression] ; then
+    do something else
+else
+    do something else
+fi